-I stayed there for 3 years before moving to the University of Louisiana, Lafayette, where I am now.
+I stayed there for 3 years before moving to the University of Louisiana, Lafayette.
 The main pull to get me there was the Louisiana Immersive Technologies Center, which features a pretty unique combination of supercomputing and visualization that looked like it has great potential for interesting research.
-As it turns out, that is true. ;)
+As it turns out, that is true.

 Besides working on rendering systems I've also worked on some of IGD's early Augmented Reality efforts, culminating in the Arvika project.
-I'm still somewhat involved in the AR community, my latest task was chairing the demo session at ISMAR 2006.
+I'm still somewhat involved in the AR community, my latest task was being the Workshops Chair at at ISMAR 2014.
 On a slightly less technical note I've also spent a wonderful summer at Advanced Telecommunications Research Institute International in Takanohara, Japan, working with Christa Sommerer and Laurent Mignonneau on an exhibit peace for the SIGGRAPH 1996 art show, IntroACT & MIC Exploration Space.